zillow/react-d3-core/README.md

 Such as we need xaxis, yaxis, grid in a new chart.
 We can install `react-d3-core` and import them.

+## Fork Alert!

+This is a fork of [react-d3/react-d3-core](https://github.com/react-d3/react-d3-core), containing additional options and features including:

+- Legend swatch size options
+- X label inline positioning
+- X tick exclusion options
+- Linting
+- Various bug fixes

+**Contributors**, please do not adjust code style so the original project and this fork can more easily share updates from each other.

+This fork is based on v1.2.8 of the original project.
+The first version of this fork was v1.0.0.

 ## Install